tkumar012/tkumar012.github.io/03_Research.md

 ["From public service access to service quality: The distributive politics of piped water in Bangalore"](intermittency.pdf) with Alison Post, Megan Otsuka, Francesc Pardo-Bosch, and Isha Ray

- ["Preferences for descriptive representation: Asymmetries between Hindus and Muslims in India."](http://sekhon.berkeley.edu/papers/cks_public.pdf) with Pradeep Chhibber and Jasjeet Sekhon

 ## Other Writing